Kansas Department of Health & Environment

 All premium payments are due on the last day of the month in which they are billed.
 Premium payments are sent to the following address: KanCare Premium Billing, P.O.
 Box 842195, Dallas, TX 75284-2195.
 Payments can also be made by phone by calling 1-866-688-5009.
 Information regarding premium status is available to staff in KEES and by accessing the premium billing system.

-An account meets the definition of delinquent when there are two invoices that have not been paid and not previously used in a penalty.
+An account meets the definition of delinquent when there are two invoices that have not been paid and have not previously been used to penalize the household.
 These invoices do not have to be consecutive and may occur from two different eligibility periods.
-An account remains delinquent until the payment is made for the delinquent amount, the penalty is served, or the penalty is shortened.
+An account remains delinquent until the payment is made for the delinquent amount, or a consumer previously terminated at review for premium delinquency reapplies and qualifies for CHIP.
 The Premium Billing and Collection (PB&C) system is responsible for determining when an account is delinquent and transmitting that information to KEES so it may be used in the eligibility determination.

 A denial or discontinuance for delinquent premiums shall only be applied to individuals who are otherwise eligible for CHIP at the time of their review.
 For example, if an individual has existing health insurance, they shall be denied or discontinued for that reason.
 They are not considered otherwise eligible for CHIP, so the delinquency is not relevant to their denial or discontinuance

-2442 Impact on Current Recipients - - When an ongoing CHIP recipient fails to pay their premium obligation for two invoices and the account becomes delinquent, coverage is discontinued and a three-month penalty is applied at the time of their next review.
+2442 Impact on Current Recipients - When an ongoing CHIP recipient fails to pay their premium obligation for two invoices and the account becomes delinquent, if the case remains delinquent at review and the child(ren) are otherwise CHIP eligible, coverage is discontinued.
+Discontinuance may only occur at the point of the CHIP recipient’s review as premium delinquency does not impact a child’s Continuous Eligibility (CE) period.

-2442.01 Impact of Payments on the Penalty Period - If a payment is made of the delinquent amount before the penalty start date, the delinquency is resolved and the penalty is placed into a ‘Negated’ status.
-CHIP eligibility is reinstated without a new request for coverage being required.
+2442.01 Impact of Payments on Premium Deliquency - If a payment is made of the delinquent amount before the end of the review period, the delinquency is resolved.
+CHIP eligibility may be reinstated without a new request for coverage being required.

-If payment of the delinquent amount is made at some point during the penalty period, the penalty is ‘Shortened’.
-A new request for coverage is required and a new determination is made.
+If payment of the delinquent amount is made after the review period has ended following closure at review, a new request for coverage is required and a new determination is made.
 If the request is received during the Reactivation period, a verbal request is allowed.
 After that time, a new application is required, which would include a verbal request for coverage as allowed per 1402.
+As this would be considered a new determination and not a reinstatement, coverage will not backdate and should begin the date of approval.

 2444.01 Fees and Collections of Unpaid Premiums - If the agency incurs a fee associated with the collection of a premium obligation, such as a returned check fee, this fee will be assigned to the consumer and included as a past due amount.